 Governmental and quasi-governmental authorities and regulators may take actions that affect the regulation of the securities in which a Fund invests or the issuers of such securities in ways that are unforeseeable.
 Legislation or regulation also may change the way in which the Funds or Artisan Partners are regulated, limit or preclude a Fund's ability to achieve its investment objective and/or affect the Fund's performance.
 Governmental and quasi-governmental authorities and regulators have in the past responded to major economic disruptions with a variety of significant fiscal and monetary policy changes, including but not limited to direct capital infusions into companies, increased government spending, new monetary programs and dramatically lower interest rates.
-While such policies or actions generally are intended to strengthen markets, the financial system and public finances, there can be no guarantee that such policies or actions will be sufficient or will have their intended effect.
-In addition, discontinuation or reversal of such policies could increase volatility in or otherwise adversely affect securities markets, which could adversely affect a Fund's investments.
+While such policies or actions generally are intended to strengthen markets, the financial system and public finances, there can be no guarantee that such policies could increase volatility in or otherwise adversely affect securities markets, which could adversely affect a Fund's investments.